About the Department of Health Human Research Ethics Committee

 - facilitation of ethical research, through efficient and effective review processes.

-- The DEC is not responsible for the release of Departmental data.
+- The Committee is not responsible for the release of Departmental data.
 Release of data must be provided by the appropriate data custodian.
 Release of Departmental data does not constitute evidence of a review by a HREC.